magdalenakusz/piano-practice-pal/README.md

 1. **Practice Mode** (default view):
    - See your daily selected scales
+   - **📝 Musical Notation**: View scales on a professional music staff with treble clef and key signatures
-   - View the notes on a visual piano keyboard
+   - **🎹 Piano Keyboard**: See notes highlighted on a visual piano keyboard
    - **🔊 Listen**: Click "Play Scale" to hear it, or "Up & Down" to hear it ascending and descending
    - For melodic minor scales, toggle between ascending ↑ and descending ↓ forms
    - Click "I've Practiced This Scale" when done